 The Southern Entrance to the North Thompson Valley

-Set along the shore of the South Thompson River in the sun soaked Hoodoo badlands of the Lower North Thompson Valley, where the North Thompson and South Thompson Rivers converge, sits the quiet hamlet of Barriere.
-North of the graceful South Thompson River, take the Yellowhead Highway 5 and follow the North Thompson River some 66 km (41 mi) north of Kamloops.
-The charred and rounded slopes of the Monashee Mountains gently give way to waving meadows of alfalfa, and a landscape that inspires old western dreams of riding high in the saddle.
 Down-home, Canadian hospitality are the hallmarks of Lower North Thompson.
+Set along the shore of the North Thompson River, 20 minutes from the confluence of the North Thompson and South Thompson Rivers sits the quiet hamlet of Barriere.
+Take the Yellowhead Highway 5 and follow the North Thompson River some 66 km (41 mi) north of Kamloops.
+The charred and rounded slopes of the Monashee Mountains gently give way to waving meadows of alfalfa.
+The landscape makes it easy to believe you’ve gone back to the old western days of riding high in the saddle.

 This is Cowboy Country

-Home of the Tod Mountain Guest Ranch, Jandana Ranch, and the North Thompson Fall Fair and Rodeo, where you’ll find our western roots run deep.
-Visit Barriere during the first weekend of September and you’ll have the chance to experience cowboy culture up close at the North Thompson Fall Fair and Rodeo.
-Bring the entire family along to celebrate the best of rural Canadian lifestyle — livestock and rodeo competitions, fair food, community dances and more.
+Western roots run deep here.
+This is the home of the Jandana Ranch and the North Thompson Fall Fair and Rodeo.
+Visit Barriere the first weekend of September and you’ll have the chance to experience cowboy culture up close.
+Bring the entire family along to the North Thompson Fall Fair and Rodeo.
+Come and celebrate the best of this rural Canadian lifestyle.
+There’s livestock and rodeo competitions.
+Don’t forget the fair food and community dances!

 Detour from the highway and explore the trails and lakes surrounding Barriere.
-The charred remains of a once great forest are beginning to green up again, slowly regenerating after the McLure fire of 2003.
-Venture into that same forest — where you never thought you would.
-Hike numerous kilometres of trails that lead to views that can only be called inspired — rounded mountaintops, fields of avalanche lily, and azure blue lakes fed by underground springs.
+The charred remains of a once great forest are slowly greening up.
+Marvel at how Mother Nature has regenerated the land after the McLure fire of 2003.
+Now you can venture into that same forest, once a wasteland.
+Hike numerous kilometres of trails that lead to views that can only be called inspired.
+Feast your eyes on rounded mountaintops, fields of avalanche lily, and azure blue lakes fed by underground springs.